Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 **Stop and check yourself:** Checking your work for typos and other errors throughout the process makes troubleshooting easier.
 Now is a good time to quickly check your progress:
   - On the left tab click Resource Groups
   - Click on the resource group created earlier **retailtemplate_resourcegroup**.
 If you don't see the resource group, click Refresh
-  -At this point you should see the Storage Account, the Data Lake Store, and the HDInsight cluster.
+  - At this point you should see the Storage Account, the Data Lake Store, and the HDInsight cluster.
 Confirm the names match your notes and the locations are the same.

 ### 5. Setup Azure Web App